MohamedHamed12/cinema_rest_framwork/README.md

 # Learning the Django Rest Framework with a Cinema App

 ## Introduction
 This repository contains a sample project that demonstrates the use of the Django Rest Framework (DRF) to build a REST API for a cinema app.
-The app allows users to view information about movies and their showtimes.
+The app allows users to view information about movies and guests.

 ## Requirements
 This project requires the following packages to be installed: